file-format/Docs/en/ebook/epub.md

   "lastmod" : "2019-12-12"
 }

-Files with .EPUB extension are an e-book file format that provide a standard digital publication format for publishers and consumers.
+Files with .epub extension are an e-book file format that provide a standard digital publication format for publishers and consumers.
 The format has been so common by now that it is supported by many e-readers and software applications.
 For example, on Mac OS, the pre-installed **Books** software provides the support for opening such files.
 In addition, there are a lot of compatible software available for smartphones, tablets and computers.
 EPUB file standards are maintained by the [International Digital Publishing Forum ](http://idpf.org/)(IDPF).
 The version EPUB 3 is also endorsed by the [Book Industry Study Group](https://bisg.org/) (BISG), a leading book trade association for standardized best practices, research, information and events, for packaging of content.

 ## History ##